 Who We Are

-Beginning as a conference of health care workers in 1926, the Tennessee Public Health Association (TPHA) was chartered in 1939, creating an organization in which different disciplines work together to obtain higher standards of preventive health practice through recommendations involving administrative policy and legislative action.
+Beginning as an organization of health care workers in 1926, the Tennessee Public Health Association (TPHA) was chartered in 1939.
+Today, TPHA is comprised of more than 1,200 members from different disciplines who work together to achieve higher standards of preventive health practice through recommendations for administrative policy and legislative action.

 Click to view the TPHA Strategic Plan.

 The Tennessee Public Health Association is committed to protecting, promoting, and improving the health and prosperity of people in Tennessee by exercising leadership in health policy, increasing awareness of public health issues, and strengthening the development of public health professionals.

 - Integrity in all Association activities and operations.

 - Collaboration to advance the field of public health.